mgevasagiv/Spatial_Context_Representation_in_Human_Hippocampal_CA1/README.md

 Repository details

-Current repository contains the code used to generate analyses for the following paper:
+Current repository contains the code used to generate analyses for the following paper: Spatial context of retrieved memories is reflected by opposing roles for human hippocampal subfields CA1 and CA23DG (in prep)

-Based on dataset freely shared on - https://osf.io/5th8r/
+This is a re-analysis of a dataset (see original publication details below) freely shared on -
+https://osf.io/5th8r/

 A different repository (https://github.com/hallez/abcdcon_pub) contains the code used for basic analysis of the raw data, and also includes analysis reported in: